easylife-source/juju-factory/README.md

 -----------------------------------------------------------
 This Program Windows Only!
-macOS Version is coming soon!
+macOS Version is in avalible in alpha state,[click here to test it out](https://github.com/easylife-source/juju-factory-mac)!
 -----------------------------------------------------------
 ### Support or Contact